aptos-labs/aptos-go-sdk/README.md

 ### Important

-1. Indexer support
+1. `DONE` Indexer support
-2. Struct support for well known types like transactions e.g. TransactionByHash
+2. `DONE` Struct support for well known types like transactions e.g. TransactionByHash
 3. Secp256k1 and general signer support (should be proven by ^)
 4. Basic documentation
 5. Additional examples
-6. External signing by implementing a signer (example)
+6. `DONE` External signing by implementing a signer (example)
 7. Fee payer support, with example
 8. Multi-agent support?
 And an example?
 9. On-chain Multi-sig support? and an example?